John Wilmerding Internships, 2021–2022

 The John Wilmerding Internship in American Art and the John Wilmerding Internship in Digital Interpretation are made possible by a generous grant from The Walton Family Foundation.

-The interns are in residence at the Gallery from September 14, 2020, to May 7, 2021, and work full time.
+The interns are in residence at the Gallery from September 20, 2021, to May 6, 2022, and work full time.
 The interns receive a stipend of approximately $26,000 that is subject to all applicable taxes.
 The interns, using an authorized public transportation method, will receive an employer-provided fare subsidy to apply toward monthly transit costs. **Please note: Depending on the status of the ongoing COVID-19 pandemic, 2021–2022 academic-year internships may be virtual or hybrid (part in-person, part virtual).
 Any hybrid experience may be converted to virtual or postponed to ensure the safety and health of our staff and interns.**

 Application Timeline and Procedures

 By the date above, all application materials must be submitted online and in English.
 We will not accept applications or related materials via email, postal mail, or in person.
 There is no fee to apply to any of the internships.

 The online application will require you to provide the following:

 - A letter (single-spaced, about 750 words) to the selection committee stating your reasons for participating in the museum training program at the National Gallery of Art at this point in your education or career, including what you hope to achieve from the experience, what you feel you can contribute to the department(s) in which you are interested, and how such an experience would further your education and career plans.

 - A writing sample (no more than 20 pages, including footnotes or endnotes, bibliography, and images).
 An academic paper works best for a research position.

 - A résumé or full curriculum vitae of education, professional experience, honors, awards, and publications.